Everest 3 passes trek and Island Peak climb

-I propose a great traverse, not so frequented among the trekking routes of Nepal, to discover the Sherpa country by crossing all the valleys of Khumbu.
+I propose a great trekking in the heart of Nepal, to discover the Sherpa country by crossing all the valleys of Khumbu.

 Known locally as Imja Tse, Island Peak is a spectacular peak among the Himalayan giants.
-Nestled in the Chukhung Valley, this beautiful mountain is indeed like an island, dwarfed on both sides by the stunning Lhotse and Nuptse to the north and Baruntse to the south.
-The views from the summit are truly magnificent, and made all the more memorable by the fact that you have to climb a spectacular aerial ridge to reach it.
+Nestled in the Chukhung valley, this beautiful mountain is indeed like an island, dwarfed on both sides by the stunning Lhotse and Nuptse to the north and Baruntse to the south.
+The views from the summit are really amazing, and made all the more memorable by the fact that you have to climb a spectacular vertiginous ridge to reach it.

 D1: Arrival in Kathmandu.